edocevol/langchaingo/textsplitter/testdata/example_markdown_header_512.md

 as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
 If you run into any merge issues, checkout this [git tutorial](https://github.com/skills/resolve-merge-conflicts) to help you resolve merge conflicts and other issues.

 ---

+#### Your PR is merged!
+Congratulations :tada::tada: The langchaingo team thanks you :sparkles:.
+Once your PR is merged, your contributions will be publicly visible on the repository contributors list.
+Now that you are part of the community!

+---